Firesphere/silverstripe-newsmodule/README.md

 * Show random items below a post.
 Or not.
 Or related items.
 Or both.
 Or none.
 Have it your way!
 * Set the publish-date.
 If, for example, you want to post after a three-date event, but update your item during the event.
 Note, you still have to check the Publish-checkbox and it won't auto-tweet (yet).
 * The publish-date is the date on the frontpage.
 Sorting via PublishFrom is leveled above the Created, unless it's null.
+** Publish-date is disabled due to errors caused.
+Will be fixed asap but low on priority-list.
 * Slideshow option.
 Just add pictures and use [slideshow] in your $Content
 * Posts per Page and Pagination.
 If set to 0, it won't paginate.